wp-plugins/extended-categories-widget/readme.txt

 None

 == Changelog ==
+= Version 3.4.2 =
+* Bugfix: Fails to display the Category Group Widget when the widget is to display any group.

 = Version 3.4.1 =
 * Bugfix: Problems with multiple category group widgets.
 * Bugfix: The category group All sometimes does not contain all categories.